abdulwahabnauman/Nusxa/docs/submission.md

 ## 1. Project Overview

-Nusxa (pronounced "nukh-sa") is an offline-first, AI-powered medication companion mobile app.
+Nusxa (pronounced "nukh-sa") is an AI-powered medication companion mobile app.
+The only thing that requires an internet connection is scanning a prescription (AI extraction); once medicines are saved, everything else — reminders, adherence tracking, education library, backups — runs offline, unless the user opts into the AI chat companion.
 It scans paper prescriptions with the phone camera, extracts medicine information with a vision model, builds medication schedules with local reminders, and tracks adherence over time — with a bilingual (English/Urdu, LTR/RTL) and accessibility-focused UI aimed at elderly patients.

 **Problem solved.** Patients — especially elderly ones — struggle to read handwritten prescriptions, remember dose times, and track whether doses were taken.
 Nusxa turns a photo of a prescription into a structured, reminder-driven medication plan that lives entirely on the device.